-If you are new to windowing in apache beam, I suggest you quickly go through the concepts before continuing with this post.
+If you are new to windowing in apache beam, I suggest you go through the concepts before continuing with this post.

 Apache Beam Sliding Window